codowolf/interviews/docs/trees.md

 - Each node should be within a range;
     - pass left bound as "low" to right node
     - pass right bound as "high" to left node
+- This is also a standard template to handle BST problems

 ```python
     def isValidBST(self, root: Optional[TreeNode]) -> bool:
         def is_valid(root, low, high):